dkassin/crypto_fiat_currency_converter/README.md

-### This project was done with a hard stop 4 hour time limit..
+### This project was done with a hard stop 4 hour time limit

 ### Objective